 Here’s some scary facts about our reliance on single-use plastic; one trillion plastic bags are used every year globally, and half a billion plastic straws are used every day worldwide.
 As we’re on our way to having more plastic in the ocean than fish, we need to live a more low-waste life, especially if you care about animals.

 Fast fashion is another thing we are much too reliant on.
 It’s convenient, trendy and cheap, but awful for the planet.
-Fast fashion is made with such low-quality materials (and in sweatshops), that the pieces don’t even last long!
-In 2015, greenhouse gas coming from manufacturing fast fashion clothing totaled 1.2 billion tones of CO2, which is more than all flights and shipping combined.
+Fast fashion is made with such low-quality materials (and often in sweatshops), that the pieces don’t even last long!
+In 2015, greenhouse gas coming from manufacturing fast fashion clothing totalled 1.2 billion tonnes of CO2, which is more than all flights and shipping combined.

 This next way to be eco-friendly without going vegan is the oldest green tip in the bus; stop driving everywhere.